tflotu/ai-onboarding-cost-study/README.md

 cost comes from invoices (~US$ 69), not token counts.
 The paper treats the token estimate as a corrected measurement error; `salary-references.md` §5 explains the two bases.
 Use ~US$ 69 for the 9.9x ratio.

+The metered portion of that real cost can be checked directly against the provider billing screenshots in `data/` (`openai-billing.png`, `abacus-billing-*.png`), which are cross-referenced from the consolidated cost tables in `data/workflow-document-anonymized.md`.

 ## Known limitations of these records